lcherone/node-petname/CONTRIBUTING.md

 # Contributing

-Contributions and/or addtional features are very welcome.
+Contributions and/or additional features are very welcome.

 When contributing to this repository, please first discuss the change you wish to make via an issue before submitting your pull request.